 Once you have the beta version of biteSMS installed, you can resume your regular usage of this wonderful app.

 Not only do you reap the benefits of being able to use biteSMS on your newly installed iOS 4.2.1 firmware, you also benefit from numerous other features and fixes implemented with the beta release.
-For a full list of all of the new features, go here.

 Just a note of warning, remember that this 5.1 is still in beta, so don’t come crying if you stumble upon a bug or two.
 In fact, help the bite guys out, and report your problem on their forums.